Year 6 Curriculum Overview

 Autumn 2 - George's Secret Key to the Universe

-This half term the children are given the chance to explore the solar system and understand the relationship between the Earth, Moon and Sun as well as the importance of sustainability.
-This is a great subject to learn about and the children love attending the National Space Centre.
+This half-term, the children are given the chance to explore the solar system and understand the relationship between the Earth, Moon and Sun as well as the importance of sustainability.
+This is a great subject to learn about and the children enjoy attending the National Space Centre.

 Spring 1 - Kensuke's Kingdom

-During this unit the children explore the geography of rivers; the physical processes relating to rivers and begin to appreciate how these can change the character of places.
-They re-visit their map reading skills and explore a range of countries and continents looking at the physical landscape and environment.
-The unit is begun with a trip to Dell Farm (a local outdoor activity centre) where the children get the opportunity to practise and learn survival skills; making links to the character in the class text –Michael- who is marooned on a deserted island.
+During this unit, the children explore the geography of rivers; the physical processes relating to rivers and begin to appreciate how these can change the character of places.
+They re-visit their map reading skills and explore a range of countries and continents looking at their physical landscapes and environments.
+The unit is started with a trip to Dell Farm (a local outdoor activity centre) where the children get the opportunity to practise and learn survival skills; making links to the character in the class text –Michael, who is marooned on a deserted island.

 The children draft and re-write narratives, describe settings and characters using a range of linguistic devices and create atmosphere by integrating dialogue to convey characters feelings, advancing the action.